Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Using our earlier example with 150 workstations and 105 in use:

-What is a good occupancy rate for office spaces?
+What is a good office occupancy rate?

 There's no universal target that works for every organization.
 A good occupancy rate depends on your industry, company culture, and strategic goals.

-Many organizations find that 60-75% average occupancy provides the sweet spot—enough utilization to justify the space while maintaining flexibility for peak days, collaborative work, and employee comfort.
+Many organizations find that 60-80% average occupancy provides the right balance: enough utilization to justify the space while maintaining flexibility for peak days, collaborative work, and employee comfort.
+An office running at 85%+ every day likely needs more space, while consistent 30% occupancy suggests opportunities to consolidate your portfolio.

 Five workplace occupancy metrics that reveal the full picture